cpeytier/OIC_Process_Labs/Lab2.md

 2. Click on _Decisions_, on the black left pane.

-3. Click the _Create_ blue button on the right, then click the blue button "link to a decision model"
+3. Click the _Create_ blue button on the right, then click the blue button "Use a decision model"

 4. Choose your decision model , and click _Use_